devops329/devops/instruction/deliverable1ManualDeploy/deliverable1ManualDeploy.md

 ## Associate gh-pages branch with Pages

-Next we need to associate our new branch with GitHub Pages for the jwt-pizza repository.
+Next you need to associate our new branch with GitHub Pages for the jwt-pizza repository.

 1. Select the `Setting` option form the main navigation.
 1. Select the `Pages` option from the left hand navigation.